 If the student wishes to take advanced level dance courses during the summer, he or she must get pre-approval of the chosen university or professional dance studio and the course from the musical theatre adviser and the dance teacher.
 The Off- Campus Dance Form must then be signed by the Catholic University dance teacher, the musical theatre adviser and, at the conclusion of the course, the dance instructor certifying that all the requirements were met.

 In addition to tuition, students are required to pay a fee for each dance class taken at The Catholic University of America.
-Contact the music school for applicable fees.
+Contact the music departments for applicable fees.

 Musical theatre majors are required to complete a minimum of two (2) credits of class piano or secondary piano, as assigned.
 The adviser may approve secondary piano based upon the student's prior piano study.
 Students study at their own pace until target proficiencies are acquired and must pass a 10-minute proficiency examination, which must be taken at the end of the second semester of piano study.
 Should the student not pass the proficiency examination following the second semester of piano, he or she may take up to two more semesters of secondary piano in order to pass the proficiency examination, and will not be charged the elective (higher) lesson fee.
 After that, the student will have to pay the elective fee to continue with piano lessons.
 Students who enter with no piano background may require more than two semesters to attain the target proficiencies.
 After the proficiency examination is passed, students may elect further study in piano by advisement, paying the elective study private instruction fee.